 More emotionally stable

-Yep, that’s right, larger dogs are more emotionally stable.
-And often dogs become your comforter when you need them.
+Yep, that’s right; big dog breeds are more emotionally stable.
+And often, dogs become your comforter when you need them.
 Not to mention, they make the best cuddle buddies and love to sleep in the bed with you.

 Just make sure your sleeping conditions are up to par.

 Large dogs have huge hearts.
 They love to love.

 Overall, larger dogs tolerate rough play and yelling better, too.

 Big dog breeds are trainable

 We all know training is critical.
 Everyone wants a well-behaved dog.

 You can teach them to play with you, protect you, and straight-up love you and your family with high-value treats like Wüfers dog cookie boxes.